Gnosis-MEP/Preprocessing-Service/README.md

 ### Using pip
-To install using pip directly, one needs to use the `--extra-index-url` when running the `pip install` command, in order for to be able to use our private Pypi repository.

-Load the environment variables from `.env` file using `source load_env.sh`.

 To install from the `requirements.txt` file, run the following command:
 ```
-$ pip install --extra-index-url https://${SIT_PYPI_USER}:${SIT_PYPI_PASS}@sit-pypi.herokuapp.com/simple -r requirements.txt
+$ pip install -r requirements.txt
 ```

 # Running
-Inside the python environment (virtualenv or conda environment), run:
+Enter project python environment (virtualenv or conda environment)

+**ps**: It's required to have the .env variables loaded into the shell so that the project can run properly.
+An easy way of doing this is using `pipenv shell` to start the python environment with the `.env` file loaded or using the `source load_env.sh` command inside your preferable python environment (eg: conda).

+Then, run the service with:
 ```
-$ ./preprocessing/.run.py
+$ ./preprocessing/run.py
 ```

 # Testing